alexander-hagg/analoga/README.md

 in this repository represents the digital-to-analogue and analogue-to-digital transfer of the presented problem, enabling us to develop the GA with physical (or other) means.

+# How to run

+Please refer to the demo.m file which contains commented MATLAB code.